defless/defless/README.md

 ## What are my skills ? 🤔

-I like to qualify myself as a JavaScript adventurer, a React slayer, a NodeJs lover and a bunch of other things that you would'nt expect ... 🧑‍💻
+I like to qualify myself as a JavaScript adventurer, a React slayer, a NodeJs lover and a bunch of other things that you wouldn't expect ... 🧑‍💻

 ## How to contact me ? 🔮